April 20, 2026

 7. HiBob: best for modern mid-market HR teams

 HiBob is a modern HRIS with a strong pre-boarding and onboarding module.
-New hires get access to a branded portal before day one where they can complete paperwork, meet their team (via profiles and org charts), and get a feel for company culture.
-The platform has a clean UI that feels less like enterprise software and more like something people would actually use.
+New hires get a branded portal before day one where they complete paperwork, meet their team via profiles and org charts, and get a feel for company culture.
+The UI is clean and feels less like enterprise software.

-The onboarding workflows are template-based and customizable by location, department, or seniority level.
-HiBob also handles the social side better than most HRIS platforms — features like Shoutouts (peer recognition), Clubs (interest groups), and company announcements help new hires feel connected beyond the task checklist.
-The analytics are solid, with dashboards that track onboarding completion and new hire satisfaction.
+Onboarding workflows are template-based and customizable by location, department, or seniority.
+HiBob handles the social side better than most HRIS platforms: Shoutouts (peer recognition), Clubs (interest groups), and company announcements help new hires feel connected beyond the task checklist.
+Analytics include dashboards for onboarding completion and new hire satisfaction.

 Key features: